mcl0777/data-driven-energy-audit/README.md

 ## Known Issues

 - **Component Name Editing**: Editing component names may cause issues in data processing
-- **File Upload Limitations**: Currently only CSV files are supported
 - **Required Column Structure**: Each uploaded file must have time values in the first column and a total energy column
 - **Automatic "Other" Energy Calculation**: Energy that cannot be attributed to individual components is automatically calculated as "Sonstige [W]" (engl.:"Others [W]")